KusStar/gdl/README.md

 export declare type Callback = (dir: string) => void | Promise<void>;
 /**
  * The same as download above, but with two checking callbacks.
- * Will check targetDir is exists,
+ * Will check if targetDir is exists,
  * if exists and not empty, will try to call existsCallback,
  *  defaults to remove targetDir and mkdir targetDir.
  * if not exists, will try to call notExistsCallback,